OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B08.md

 ![Run application](../Assets/08-204-RunApp-4.png)

 Once the region has been selected, the sample app shows a welcome page with the user's name, which is obtained by [reading the user's profile with the Microsoft Graph API](https://docs.microsoft.com/graph/api/user-get?view=graph-rest-1.0).
-Click "License Settings" to view the license assignment screen.
+Select "License Settings" to view the license assignment screen.

 ![Run application](../Assets/08-205-RunApp-5.png)